camunda-community-hub/micronaut-camunda-external-client/README.md

     @Override
     public void customize(ExternalTaskClientBuilder builder) {
         // Do your customization here e.g.:
-        builder.asyncResponseTimeout(1000);
+        BackoffStrategy backoffStrategy = ...;
+        ClientRequestInterceptor interceptor = ...;

+        builder.backoffStrategy(backoffStrategy)
+          .addInterceptor(interceptor);
     }
 }
 ```

-You can use this e.g. to implement custom backoff strategies.
-Important: the properties set within your customizer have
-higher priority than the properties set in your configuration file.
+Important: the values set within your customizer have higher priority than the properties set in your configuration file.

 ## GraalVM